XLRC888/onxOS/README.md

  \___/  |_| \_| /_/ \_\ \___/  |____/
 </pre></h2>

-32-bit x86 OS from scratch.
-Primary target is real hardware: old laptops, netbooks, anything with an i686 CPU.
-QEMU is just for development.
+32-bit x86 hobby OS from scratch

 Persistent filesystem, text editor, shell with ~30 commands.
 No graphics stack, no audio, no networking.
-Boot time in seconds even on spinning rust.

-Grab the latest ISO from Releases, or build it:
+Grab the latest ISO from Releases, or build it yourself:

 ```
   make iso
   make run
 ```

 Ctrl+A then X to exit QEMU.
-For serial: -serial stdio.
+For serial: -serial stdio

 Install to disk from the live ISO: boot, run `setup`, then `exit`.
-This writes the bootloader (first 6 sectors), kernel (next 122), and filesystem (LBA 128+).
-After that you can boot the disk directly with `make run-hdd`.
+This writes the bootloader (first 6 sectors), kernel (next 122), and filesystem (LBA 128+) After that you can boot the disk directly with `make run-hdd`

 Runs on machines with 1GB RAM and Atom CPUs.
-Not trying to replace Linux.
-Just a self contained environment for editing text, writing code, or tinkering.
+To be honest, I don't even know what you would OR could do with it.

 ### BUILD REQUIREMENTS